graphile/graphile.github.io/src/pages/postgraphile/installation-guide.md

   - [Create a Database](#create-a-database)
   - [Install PostGraphile](#install-postgraphile)

-# Install Node
+## Install Node
 You need Node installed to run PostGraphile.
-You can skip this section if you already have Node version `8.6` or higher installed 👍
+You can skip this section if you already have Node version `8.6` or higher installed.

 If you're using OS X or Windows, use one of the installers from the [Node.js download page](https://nodejs.org/en/download/).
 Make sure you select the version labelled LTS.
 Linux users can scroll down the page and find the version that works with their system.